You can help #ProtectThePump by telling the Texas Department of Licensing and Regulation if you see something suspicious. Here's what to look for.

 - If there’s security tape on the cabinet, does it look like it has been cut?

 - Is there a screen shade over the display?
-Watch out – there could be a tiny camera hidden inside.
+Be sure to check for be a tiny camera hidden inside.

 Best practices for protecting yourself at the pump:

-- Go to a station that appears to be well-maintained and has security cameras.
+- Go to a station that appears to be well-lit and has appears to have security cameras.

 - Pay for your gas inside the station using cash.

-- If you opt to pay with a card inside the store or outside at the pump, use a credit card, NEVER a debit card, or crooks could drain your bank account before you even know what’s happening.
+- If you opt to pay with a card inside the store or outside at the pump, pay with a store’s mobile app or use a credit card or choose the option for credit, NEVER use a debit card.
+If you have to use your debit card, be sure to choose “credit” never provide your PIN.
+Crooks could drain your bank account before you even know what’s happening.

 - Choose a pump close to the building, one that’s in the clerk’s line of sight.